 Share Skill

 You can apply for a grant up to $500, to share your ideas, gifts and talents with your neighbours, and to help you bring your project idea to life.
-Once you have applied for a grant and your project has been approved, you do not need to pay the money back.
+We encourage project initiatives that advocate for the Indigenous community such as promoting Indigenous rights, education, healthcare, etc. Once you have applied for a grant and your project has been approved, you do not need to pay the money back.

 For many, this is the first grant people are applying for.
 Most start off with a general idea of what they want to do but wonder how to put the details down on paper.
 Or they might be unsure if what they’re doing is allowed.
 Be sure to read through the Eligibility & FAQs page first before submitting your application.
 Remember it might be overwhelming to apply but we are here to help you in every step!

-For project ideas and help: Reach out to your Community Coordinator, check-out Project Resources Page and join the Project Leader Connections Facebook Group.
+For project ideas and help: Reach out to the I-NSG Community Coordinator Mary Stephanie Lasam (indigenousnsg@vacpc.org), check-out Project Resources Page and join the Project Leader Connections Facebook Group.

 Once you’ve decided on your idea, here’s what to expect.

-Funding will be sent to you via Direct Bank Deposit.
+Funding will be sent to you by cheque or Direct Bank Deposit.
 Let's do this!

 Photos, screen grabs, and other documentation of your project will help to inspire more people like you to get started.